 $2,000,000.00 per ton.

 Bear River Zeolite (BRZ™)

-is a natural zeolite and one of its huge advantages
+is a natural zeolite and it typically costs less

 Zeolites are also referred to as "molecular

 can be used to separate large molecules from smaller